TheAmazingLooser/PixInsight_TypeScript_Definitions/README.md

 ## Known bugs

-- There are no constants.
+- Constant variables are not working properly.
   PI uses a unique `#import`-system which is not represented in the standard ES5 and cannot be reproduced in TypeScript.
-  This leads to the need to declare constants in TypeScript, which is currently missing altogether!
+  This leads to the problem, that you can use a constant in TS but it might not be available in PI (PJSR).
+I recommend using the value directly!

 # FAQ